-This article is for web developers who want to use the webhooks feature of Workflows to pass information from HubSpot to another web application.
+Use webhooks in workflows to pass information from HubSpot to another web application.

-Webhooks are used to send data from one web application to another after an action is completed in the source application.
-Just as emails are messages between humans, webhooks are messages between software platforms via an http request.
+Webhooks send data from one web application to another after an action is completed in the source application.
 You can use webhooks to send data, notifications, alerts, or any other real-time updates.
-In short, webhooks present a really powerful way to automate your marketing, allowing you to send data from one application or system to another.

 Examples of popular use cases for webhooks include:

-Chat alerts sent from your external system to your company's chat stream that lets employees know something important has happened.
+Sending chat alerts from your external system to your company's chat stream that lets employees know something important has happened.

 - Enter the webhook URL.